 The solution has to fit the job, so there are a few factors to consider when choosing the best solution:

-Distance and Destination - There are occasions when relocating a factory within the UK when we’ve used very sparse packing.
+There are occasions when relocating a factory within the UK on which we’ve used very sparse packing.
 As long as we can make sure the equipment is properly secured, if it’s not travelling very far, that might be all that is required.
 If you’re shipping it overseas, meanwhile, and the equipment will spend any time on the water, we look not only to create a secure wooden storage solution, but also to form a barrier between the equipment and its wooden casing using foil moisture barrier bags - protecting the items from any potential water damage.

-Vibration - Machinery for making semiconductor wafers is calibrated with exact precision, the last thing you need is bumpy roads or air turbulence to affect it.
+Machinery for making semiconductor wafers is calibrated with exact precision.
+The last thing you need is bumpy roads or air turbulence to affect it.
 In this instance, using a standard pallet could result in irreparable damage so we’d recommend mounting anti-vibration bases either on the crates or on the equipment itself.
-These bases are designed to isolate and absorb the motion of the land, sea and sky so the equipment remains unaffected.
+These bases are designed to isolate and absorb the motion of the land, sea and sky, so the equipment remains unaffected.

-Language - If you’re moving equipment from one country to another you have to make sure they have a decent grasp of the common language.
-Factory moves are time and product-sensitive, you don’t want any important information being lost in translation.
+If you’re moving equipment from one country to another you have to make sure they have a decent grasp of the common language.
+Factory moves are time and product-sensitive.
+You don’t want any important information being lost in translation.

 Common packing mistakes

-In our thirty years of experience in helping clients with huge factory moves, there are a few problems that regularly rear their heads:
+In our 30 years of experience in helping clients with huge factory moves, there are a few problems that regularly rear their heads:

 Great packaging is not a product, it’s insurance.
 It takes preparation (of budget, survey, access), consideration (of space, storage, weight, size and transport) and, ideally, consultation with a specialist.

 Much like insurance, you generally won’t fully appreciate its value.
-If something goes wrong, however, it’s worth its weight in... well, heavy machinery.
+If something goes wrong, however, it’s worth its weight in... well, hi-tech machinery.

 IES has planned and executed countless international factory relocations for some of the biggest names in engineering, technology and pharmaceuticals.
-Find out more here.
+Find out more about our Factory Relocation service